-H. Inventories and Prepaid Expenses
+H. Prepaid Expenses

-Inventories and prepaid expenses, which benefit future periods, are recorded as an expenditure during the year of purchase.
+Prepaid expenses that benefit future periods are recorded as an expenditure during the year of purchase.

 I. Debt Limitation

 N.J.S.A.40A:14-85 governs procedures for the issuance of any debt related to capital purchases.
 In summary, Fire Districts may purchase fire fighting apparatus and equipment and land and buildings to house such property in an amount not exceeding 5 mills on the dollar of the last assessed valuation of property within the district upon the approval of the legal voters.
 Debt may be issued up to \$60,000 or 2 percent of the assessed valuation of property, whichever is larger.